collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 - [ ] Require external status checks
 - [ ] Delete a non-important branch locally and attempt to recover it!
-- [ ] Create a dummy sensitive information file and remove it from the history -->
+- [ ] Create a dummy sensitive information file and remove it from the history

+# Sensitive Data Warning

+Any sensitive information made public, should be immediately considered compromised, removed from GitHub, and changed in development/production (famous companies have done it too!)
+-->

 <tr><td width="30%">